lucafrance/luca-decimal/README.md

 ## Subfolders indexing

 You may decide to index subfolders (.01, .02, .03, ...) similarly to [*Jonny Decimal*'s IDs](https://johnnydecimal.com/concepts/ids/).
-When in doubt, don't index to avoid mental burden.
+When in doubt, don't index.
 If any other kind of naming convention makes more sense (e.g. by date), use it.

 ```